The first integral cohomology of pure mapping class groups: Preliminaries

 We will say that $h$ is {\em supported} on $\iota(\Sigma)$, or simply on $\Sigma$, to relax notation.
 Since the embedding \( \iota \) is required to be proper, it induces a map \( \iota_\infty \co \E(\Si) \to \E_\infty(S) \).
 We therefore see that a handle shift \( h \) has an attracting and repelling end, which we denote \( h^+ \) and \( h^- \), respectively.
 That is, for any \( x \) in the interior of \( \iota(\Sigma) \) we have

 where the limit is taken in the Freudenthal compactification \( \bar S \) of \( S \).
 Note that if \( h_1 \) and \( h_2 \) are homotopic handle shifts, then \( h_1^+ = h_2^+ \) and \( h_1^- = h_2^- \); therefore, there are well-defined notions of attracting and repelling ends for the mapping class associated to a handle shift.
+Note that it is possible for \( h^+ = h^- \); in this case, as a corollary to Theorem \ref{thm:cohomology}, \( h \) is a limit of compactly supported mapping classes.